1986 Indianapolis 500: Finish

 Safety crews were able to clear the incident quickly.
 Cogan led, with Rahal second, and Mears third, nose-to-tail on the track.
 With 21/2 laps to go, the lights on the pace car were turned off, signifying that the field was ready to go back to green.
 Cogan, Rahal, and Mears picked up the pace in the north chute, and came out of turn four for a restart with two laps to go.
 Rahal got the jump on Cogan out of turn four, and took the lead mid-way down the frontstretch.
 Rahal led at the line, and dove in front of Cogan going into turn one.

 Down the backstretch, Rahal pulled out to a 1-second lead.
 Mears set up to pass Cogan in turn three, but Cogan held off the challenge.
 Rahal took the white flag; his speed on the 199th lap was a noteworthy 203 mi/h.
-Rahal pulled out to a 1.4-second advantage, and won his first Indianapolis 500.
+Rahal pulled out to a 1.4-second advantage, and won his first (and only as a driver) Indianapolis 500.
 Cogan and Mears finished second and third, in what was the closest three-car finish at the time.
 Rahal's final lap was an all-time record 209.152 mi/h, the fastest race lap to-date in Indy 500 competition.

 Rahal completed the 500 mi in 2 hours, 55 minutes, 43.470 seconds; becoming the first driver to complete the Indianapolis 500 in less than three hours.
 His average speed of 170.722 broke Rick Mears' 1984 record.
 Rahal later claimed that his fuel warning light had come on during the final lap, and a post-race inspection showed that only two gallons of methanol fuel remained in his tank.